junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 >
 > Rowena fake helping Lucifer, carry on with her previous plan with Crowley

-"You got some nerve come here, Red."
+"You got some nerve coming here, Red."
 Lucifer looks out at the slim woman before him through Vince's eyes.
-He doesn't even bother getting the band members out of the green room -- not that he cared, or they care, really.
+He doesn't even bother getting the band members out of the green room -- not that he cares, or they care, really.
 "Just a groupie," he told them.

 Rowena doesn't seem to mind that term either, or if she did, she doesn't show.